jenna-tb-ekwealor/academic-kickstart/content/post/biocrust4_2019/index.md

 projects: ["uvfield","uvchamber", "3dmoss"]
 ---

 This year the International Workshop on Biological Soil Crusts (<a href="https://agriculture.uq.edu.au/event/biocrust4" target="_blank">Biocrust4</a>), was held in Minjerribah (North Stradbroke Island), Australia.
+The meeting was absolutely excellent!
+Most participants stayed at a University of Queensland research station, which facilitated conversations and collaborations throughout the week.
+The week before I also had a chance to do some tourism in NE Australia, including a hike through Daintree National Park, sliding down a sand dune on a sand island, and scuba diving the Great Barrier Reef!